tdg5/stats-learning-notes/glossary.md

 $$ \normalsize \mathrm{Pr}(Y=j|X=x_{0}) =
 \frac{1}{k} \sum_{i \in N_{0}}\mathrm{I}(y_{i}=j) $$

-The K-Nearest Neighbor classifier then applies [Bayes rule][#bayes-rule] and yields the classification with the highest probability.
+The K-Nearest Neighbor classifier then applies [Bayes theorem][#bayes-theorem] and yields the classification with the highest probability.

 Despite its simplicity, the K-Nearest Neighbor classifier often yields results that are surprisingly close to the optimal Bayes classifier.